Engin-Boot/pong-stage-ImChampion/Stage0/Pong Ball.md

 Given the player has launched the game and playing it

-When the ball hits the top or bottomw wall.
+When the ball hits the top or bottom wall.
 Then depending on the velocity of the ball,
 The ball will be reflected from the wall.